Chuck Versus the Intersect: Reception

-The series premiered on broadcast television at 8pm EST on September 24, 2007, after having been screened to overwhelmingly positive reception at the San Diego Comic-Con International.
+The series premiered on broadcast television at 8pm EST on September 24, 2007, after having been screened to overwhelmingly positive reception at San Diego Comic-Con.
 According to the Nielsen ratings system, the pilot episode drew an estimated 9.21 million viewers, a series high.

 "Chuck Versus the Intersect" received mostly positive reviews from critics, with several praising the casting of the series, especially that of Zachary Levi.
 Eric Goldman of IGN gave the episode a rating of 9 out of 10, writing, "Schwartz and Fedak's script for the Chuck pilot is very strong, deftly mixing action and humor.
 Where Schwartz's other new series, Gossip Girl, could use more of the humor he brought to The O.C., Chuck does a great job capturing the wit and self-awareness Schwartz's previous series contained."
 Varun Lella of AOL TV criticized the episode's opening as being "a weak gag", though writing that "the ensuing moments were hilarious enough to almost erase the poorly executed opening moments."
 Stephen Lackey of Mania called the pilot better than he expected, as well as "energetic, cinematic, and quite funny."
 Television Without Pity gave the episode an A− on a scale of A+ to F.